Disable directory listing/browsing – Apache

 allow from all

-and remove the option “Indexes” so that the config file will look like:
+and remove the “Indexes” option so it looks like:

 Options FollowSymLinks MultiViews